The Data Compliance Laws You Need to Know About

 Make Clear Processes

-Have a process in place to help ensure compliance at every stage: data collection, data storage, and data use.
-Ensure that everyone that needs to have access to it can find it quickly and get the answers they need so their activities are in-line with company policy.
+Have a process in place to help ensure compliance at every stage: data collection, storage, and use.
+Ensure that everyone who needs access to it can find it quickly and get the answers they need so their activities are in line with company policy.

 Use a Privacy Policy